Applying to vary the Designated Premises Supervisors (DPS)

-If you need to apply to change the DPS fill in the application to vary the designated premises supervisor (DOC 75KB / 4 pages).
+- application to vary the designated premises supervisor (DOC 58KB / 4 pages)

 Where premises are selling alcohol the Licensing Act 2003 allows for the mandatory requirement to have a designated premises supervisor (DPS) to be disapplied in relation to premises licences held by community type premises.
 Community premises being defined as premises that are or form part of;

 - church hall, chapel hall or other similar buildings, or